Contract Type: Permanent

 - Employee Assistance Programme, to support you through challenging times e.g. with free counselling, financial or legal advice.

 - Mental Health First Aiders that are here for you

 - Principal Social Worker Best Practice Awards are our way of saying ‘thank you’ to our amazing and committed staff.

 It all adds up to an exciting package.

 We’ve strengthened our recruitment process too – You’ll get a quick response to any expression of interest and application.
 We offer regular virtual interview days and we will keep in contact with you from the day you are offered a role to your first day with us.

 We are committed to safeguarding and promoting the welfare of children/vulnerable adults.
-This post is subject to satisfactory two year reference history, Disclosure & Barring Service (DBS) check, medical clearance, evidence of any essential qualifications and proof of legal working in accordance with the Asylum and Immigration Act 1996.
+This post is subject to satisfactory reference history of at least two years, Disclosure & Barring Service (DBS) check, medical clearance, evidence of any essential qualifications and proof of Right to Work in the UK in accordance with the Asylum and Immigration Act 1996.